payplug/payplug-woocommerce/README.md

 * Transaction history and accounting records with one click, using the management interface
 * Personalized support, in your preferred language
 * Discover our [features](https://payplug.com/features)
 * PayPlug offer several [plans](https://www.payplug.com/pricing) to suit your needs and business requirements.
-No set-up fees and no commitment ; you can change your offer whenever you want.
+No set-up fees and no commitment; you can change your offer whenever you want

 ## Installation